-- ⇒ If a teacher has a concern about a child's learning/ behaviour or emotional wellbeing they will complete a Record of concern form.
+- ✓ If a teacher has a concern about a child's learning/ behaviour or emotional wellbeing they will complete a Record of concern form.
 This requires the teacher to state what strategies they are using to support the child, what they feel the child's needs are and what the parent feels about the possible difficulties.
-This is handed to the SENCo - ⇒ If a parent has a concern about a possible additional need for a child they are advised to first speak to the child's teacher who can then fill in Record of Concern or to phone and speak to the SENCo - \Rightarrow Normally the SENCo will suggest some strategies for the teacher to try and ask the teacher to monitor daily for a period of 4-6 weeks.
-They may informally observe the child. - \Rightarrow The child may then be moved to SEN monitoring or SEN Support or Class support may still be appropriate.
+This is handed to the SENCo - ✓ If a parent has a concern about a possible additional need for a child, they are advised to first speak to the child's teacher who can then fill in Record of Concern or to phone and speak to the SENCo - ✓ Depending on the presentation of need, the SENCo will either make an immediate referral to an outside agency and provision will be put in place in the classroom.
+Or if the level of need is unclear the SENCo will observe the child and put in place strategies and further assessemtn to gain a better understanding of the child's needs.
+This will take place over a 4-6 week monitoring period. - ✓ The child may then be moved to SEN monitoring or SEN Support.
+In some cases a child's needs can be met by Quality First teaching with some small adaptations and no further SEN support is needed at this time.
 Parents will be involved in this process.